 Shopping should always be looked at as an important part of growing up.
 When you first move into your new luxury student apartment in Lancaster you’ll need to know where to buy all the food and clothing essentials, where to get your electricals, and where to treat yourself occasionally.
 Learning to live within a budget, and understanding what needs to be bought and when it a big part of becoming an adult, and Lancaster has plenty of good shopping options.
 From the small independent boutiques, to vintage and charity shops, up to the big brand names and retailers, Lancaster has everything you could ever need.

-Lancaster is a thriving, historic city that has plenty to offer tourists and locals alike.
-As you get to know your new home living in a luxury student apartment in Lancaster, you’ll want to know what is on offer in terms of events and attractions.
-There is something for everyone, including some big events that happen annually (such as the Bowland Foodie Foray where local food and produce are celebrated in the Forest of Bowland and includes a week of foraging, walking, and feasting!).
+Lancaster is a thriving and historic city that has plenty to offer tourists and locals alike.
+As you get to know your new home, whilst living in a luxury student apartment in Lancaster, you’ll want to know what is on offer in terms of events and attractions.
+There is something for everyone, including some big events that happen annually (such as the Bowland Foodie Foray where local food and produce are celebrated in the Forest of Bowland).

 From your home at our luxury Lancaster student accommodation you’ll be well placed to take part in any big events that happen annually in Lancaster, or visit the brilliant attractions.